AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/about-image-video-profiles.md

 1. In the upper-right corner of the **[!UICONTROL Batch Upload to Scene7 &ndash; Step Properties]** dialog box, select **[!UICONTROL Done]**.

-1. In the upper-right corner of the Scene7: Reprocess Assets workflow model page, select **[!UICONTROL Sync]**.
+1. In the upper-right corner of the Dynamic Media Reprocess workflow model page, select **[!UICONTROL Sync]**.
 When you see **[!UICONTROL Synced]**, the workflow runtime model is successfully synchronized and ready to reprocess assets in a folder.

     ![Screenshot of Assets in Experience Manager showing a selected folder of assets, the Timeline drop-down list highlighted, the Start Workflow button highlighted, and the carat icon to the right of the Comment field also highlighted](/help/assets/dynamic-media/assets/reprocess-assets1.png).

-1. Close the browser tab that shows the Scene7: Reprocess Assets workflow model.
+1. Close the browser tab that shows the Dynamic Media Reprocess workflow model.

 <!-- MAY BE NEEDED IN THE FUTURE